To start Fiorano eStudio application, perform the following actions:

 Figure 3: Fiorano Micro Service Palette

-The Properties view displays all the property names and values for any selected item such as: a service instance, route, port, and so on.
+The Properties view displays all the property names and values for any selected item such as: a microservice instance, route, port, and so on.

 To display Properties view, navigate through Window > Show View > Other > General > Properties.